 Nothing can cause you to lose credibility faster, or make you look sillier than having your writing riddled with all kinds of grammatical errors.
-I mean, if you don't know enough to spell something properly, why should anyone trust a word you're saying?
-There are some commonly made mistakes created by BoomEssays experts that are easy for most to spot, and some other not so easily spotted mistakes that'll just make you look like a linguistic genius when you get them right.
+If you don't know enough to spell something properly, why should anyone trust a word you're saying?
+There are some commonly made mistakes created by writing experts that are easy for most to spot, and some other not so easily spotted mistakes that'll just make you look like a linguistic genius when you get them right.

 One of the most commonly seen errors is the misuse of they're, their and there.
 Yes, they all sound the same, and yes, they'll all come up correct on a spell checker.
 But, context is everything.
 Use the wrong one, and you've changed what you're trying to say entirely – it likely doesn't even make sense anymore.
 Look at all three in action here: They're looking for their car that was parked over there.